SylvainGa/Tesla-Link/README.md

 If you want to have the widget translated to your language, contact me through email or github.

 ## Changelog since forking from srwalter:
+V7.13.2 Fixed another bug when sending Complication to watch face other than Crystal-Tesla, reported through ERA

 V7.13.1 Fixed a bug in sending Complication reported through ERA

 V7.13.0 Added the following